 Beyond memory constraints, large-scale SLAM faces additional challenges, including pose drift accumulation and loop closure detection in expansive environments.
 To ensure robust localization and global consistency, our system integrates with the proven ORB-SLAM3~\cite{Campos_2021} framework and introduces chunk-aware loop closure mechanisms that operate seamlessly within our out-of-core architecture.

-Our approach enables several practical advantages for real-world deployment.
-The spatial partitioning allows efficient serialization and persistent storage of individual chunks, supporting incremental map updates.
-The system scales across hardware platforms, from memory-constrained mobile robots to high-end desktop systems.
-This capability opens applications in autonomous navigation, AR/VR, digital twins, and cultural heritage preservation, where photorealistic reconstruction at scale is essential.
+Our approach enables practical, real-world deployment advantages.
+The spatial partitioning enables efficient serialization and incremental map updates while scaling across hardware platforms, from memory-constrained mobile robots to high-end systems.
+This opens up applications in autonomous navigation, AR/VR, digital twins, and cultural heritage preservation, which require photorealistic reconstruction at scale.

 We validate our approach through extensive evaluations on diverse datasets spanning different scales and environments, including Replica~\cite{straub2019replicadatasetdigitalreplica} (indoor scenes), TUM~\cite{sturm12iros} (office environments), and KITTI~\cite{Geiger2012CVPR} (urban driving scenarios).
 Our evaluation demonstrates robust performance across settings, from highly detailed indoor spaces to challenging outdoor environments.
 We also validate real-world deployment by demonstrating efficient online processing on indoor datasets and successful large-scale reconstruction on the compute-constrained Nvidia Jetson Orin platform.